The Universe doesn’t care about identity. The interactions in the Universe are made between identity-less parties.

 The main advantage of using contextual identities is the isolation of different contexts from each other so a receiver getting the id details in a context, will not be able to use same id elements in other contexts, the privacy being assured.

 To be easier to understand “contextual identities” think at the credit cards.
-It is like, with same bank account, we use a different credit card number for each merchant so if someone “still” our credit card number they will not be able to use it around to still our money.
+It is like, with same bank account, we use a different credit card number for each merchant so if someone “steal” our credit card number they will not be able to use it around to steal our money.

 In a primitive way, we use the “contextual identity” naturally in our life when we are known by the first name by the office colleagues, by the nick name by the very close friends and using the last name with officials.
 Those are different contextual identities.